tbobm/talks-fosdem/package-management.md

 ### System vs Language

-Sys
+System:
 - Usually create combinatorially safe package universes
 - finite group of people work on populating them
 - version constraint; usually good; higher quality

 - encode more at the metadata level

-Lang
+Language:
+- .

 -----
-Tu duplicate or not?
+To duplicate or not?

 nix and npm duplicate, most others dont